virtualcitySYSTEMS/map-ui/MIGRATION_V6.md

 - replace `VcsTooltip` with `v-tooltip`, see [VcsCheckbox](./src/components/form-inputs-controls/VcsCheckbox.vue) for an example how to implement tooltip and error tooltips.
 - Make sure you set `:hide-details=false` when using `VcsTooltip` inside your component.
 This will ensure that the message slot is available and can be used for displaying the error tooltip.
 - Check order of `v-bind="{ ...$attrs }"`, see https://v3-migration.vuejs.org/breaking-changes/v-bind.html#_3-x-syntax the behaviour to Vue2 has changed.
+- A new `VcsExtentEditor.vue` component is exported.
+- use new helper for components:
+  - `useProxiedAtomicModel` when creating a component with an atomic model value
+  - `useProxiedComplexModel` when creating a component with an array or object model value
+  - `removeListenersFromAttrs` when binding attrs without listener

 # Troubleshooting & Solutions